 If you buy unfit or faulty goods and you complain successfully to the retailer you are entitled to a replacement, a repair or a refund.
 This document explains what your rights are with regard to refunds.

-The Small Claims Court in Ireland provides an inexpensive, fast and easy way for consumers to resolve disputes without a solicitor.
-Find out how the Court operates.
+The small claims procedure provides an inexpensive, fast and easy way for consumers to resolve disputes without a solicitor.
+Find out how the procedure operates.

 This document is in: Justice Courts system